Information evolution in the interior of an axially symmetric BTZ black hole: Introduction

+here $T$ is the horizon temperature.
+Majhi and Samanta \cite{Majhi:2017tab} followed constraint analysis to investigate black hole entropy but their investigations were based on an ansatz metric rather than actual metric.
+The main difference between the two methods is discussed in Ref. \cite{Zhang:2017aqf}.
+As our main purpose is to study the interior information of rotating BTZ black hole so, here we will not probe the difference of two articles.

-From this Eq. (\ref{entropy}), the quantum mode entropy is proportional to interior volume of the black hole and hence to advance time.
-This relation of advance time with interior volume and entropy has special role in affecting the statistical quantities and probing the information from the interior of black hole.
-According to Parikh \cite{Parikh:2005qs}, if one could investigate a relation between the interior and exterior entropy of black hole then we will be able to discuss the black hole evaporation.
-So\textbf{,} using the notion of interior entropy with two important assumptions of \textit{"black hole radiations as black body radiations"} and \textit{"the emission rate as quasi-static"}, it is found that the rate of change of interior entropy is related to the Bekenstein Hawking entropy by a simple relation, for detail see \cite{Wang:2018dvo, Yang:2018arj, Ali:2018sqk, Ali:2019icq}.
+Eq. (\ref{entropy}) shows the quantum mode entropy is proportional to interior volume of black hole and hence to Eddington time.
+This relation of Eddington time with interior volume and quantum mode entropy has special role in affecting the statistical quantities inside the black hole.
+It is a good point for probing the information from the interior of black hole.
+The investigation of a relation between the interior and exterior entropy of black hole could led to discuss the black hole evaporation \cite{Parikh:2005qs}.
+So, using the notion of interior entropy with two important assumptions of \textit{"black hole radiations as black body radiations"} and \textit{"the emission rate as quasi-static"} it was found that the rate of change of interior entropy is related to the Bekenstein-Hawking entropy by a simple relation as discussed in Refs. \cite{Wang:2018dvo, Ali:2018sqk, Ali:2019icq}.

-In Ref. \cite{Zhang:2019pzd}, M. Zhang followed the CR work and found the interior volume of BTZ black hole increases with advance time.
-This work showed that the above stated discussion could be extended to $(2+1)-$ dimensional BTZ black holes.
-So, in our recent work \cite{Ali:2020ak}, we investigate the interior volume and quantum mode entropy of charged BTZ black hole also increases with advance time.
-Finally, the relation between the interior and exterior entropy is calculated as linear function of \textbf{black hole mass. } It gives a different notion in comparison with higher dimensional black holes.
-The main reason for this different result is \textbf{its property of} positive heat capacity.
+In Refs. \cite{Zhang:2019pzd, Ali:2020olc}, the interior volume of BTZ black hole is found to increase with $v$.
+It signifies the possible extension of our work to $(2+1)-$ dimensional BTZ black hole solutions.
+So, after obtaining the interior volume and quantum modes entropy, an evolution relation is calculated between the two types of entropy by using the two assumptions.
+This evolution relation is a linear function of black hole mass and comparing with higher-dimensional black holes it showed a different notion for understanding the black hole evaporation and its interior information.